flutter/website/ui-performance/index.md

   fps performance on devices capable of 120Hz updates.
 * For 60fps, frames need to render every 16ms.
 * Jank occurs when the UI doesn't render smoothly.
-For example, every so often, a frame takes 10 times longer to render, causing the animation to jerk visibly.
+For example, every so often, a frame takes 10 times longer to render, so it gets dropped, and the animation visibly jerks.

 </div>